On groups with Schottky set boundary: Blowing-up rank-one parabolic points

 We now extract a finite subcover of $(\pi\circ j)(T)$ given by the above regular neighborhoods that we order $V_1,\ldots, V_n$.
 Each $V_k$ comes with a point $z_k\in L$, a neighborhood $J_k\subset L$ and a regular neighborhood $\hat{V}_k$ of $j(z_k)$.
 We modify the embedding $j$ inductively on the neighborhoods $V_k$.
 Let us fix $1\le k\le n$, and let us assume that $\pi\circ j$ is injective on $L\setminus ( \cup_{k\le i\le n} J_{z_i} )$.
 We note that $j(L)\cap \overline{\hat{V}_k}\subset j(J_k)$ and $\hat{V_k}\cap Y$ is homeomorphic to the complement of a countable subset of a Jordan domain.
 Therefore, we may modify $j|_{J_k}$ so that its image in $\hat{V}_k$ is contained in $Y$.
 As $\pi|_Y$ is injective, the map $\pi\circ j$ is now injective on $L\setminus ( \cup_{k< i\le n} J_{z_i} )$.

 In conclusion, given any embedding of a finite graph $L$ in $\hat{Y}$, there is an embedding of $L$ in $\overline{Y}$, hence in $S^2$.
-As the latter space is planar, we may conclude that $L$ is not isomorphic to $K_5$ nor $K_{3,3}$, and so $\hat{Y}$ is planar.
+As the latter space is planar, we may conclude that $L$ is not isomorphic to $K_5$ nor $K_{3,3}$, and so $\hat{Y}$ is planar. \end{proof}

-{ \bf Extension of the action of $G$ to $\hat{Y}$.---} Let us now consider the action of $G$ on $\hat{Y}$: regular neighborhoods enable us to conclude that the action on $(Y,d_Y)$ extends continuously to $\hat{Y}$.
+{ \bf Step 5.
+Extension of the action of $G$.---} Let $\hat{y}\in \hat{Y}$, $y=\pi(\hat{y})$ and $g\in G$.
+The point $y$ is defined by a class of $d_Y$-Cauchy sequences in $(Y,d_Y)$ that enter an arcwise component of any regular neighborhood of $y$.
+These can be taken to be contained in a single component of a regular neighborhood of $y$ with $y$ removed, as in the proof of Corollary \ref{cor:tophatY} above.
+Their images under $g$ also enter an arcwise component of regular neighborhoods of $g(y)$.
+Therefore, they also form equivalent $d_Y$-Cauchy sequences, and this defines $g(\hat{y})$ by continuity.
+Therefore, the $G$-action on $(Y,d_Y)$ extends continuously to $\hat{Y}$.

+\begin{proposition} The group $G$ acts on $\hat{Y}$ as a geometrically finite convergence group with limit set $\pi^{-1}(\Lambda_G)$ and maximal parabolic subgroups $\PP_2$. \end{proposition}

-Let us check that the action remains a geometrically finite convergence action.
-For this, we pick a sequence of distinct elements $(g_n)$.
+\begin{proof} Let us first check that we obtain a convergence action.
+We pick a sequence of distinct elements $(g_n)$.
 We may as well assume that there are two points $a$ and $b$ in $\overline{Y}$ such that the sequence $(g_n)$ of homeomorphisms of the sphere tends uniformly to the constant map $a$ on the compact subsets of $S^2\setminus\{b\}$.
 When both $a$ and $b$ are distinct from the rank 1 parabolic points, then this property lifts to $\hat{Y}$.

 Let us assume that $a$ is a rank 1 parabolic point and write $\{x,x'\} =\pi^{-1}(a)$.
 Let us consider a regular neighborhood of type $(P)$.
 It defines two disjoint connected neighborhoods $W$ and $W'$ in $\hat{Y}$ of $x$ and $x'$ respectively.
 We may pick a point $z\in \hat{Y}$ and assume that $(g_n(z))$ tends to $x$ for instance, implying that $g_n(z)\in W$ for all $n$ large enough.
 Note that we may exhaust $\hat{Y}\setminus \pi^{-1}(\{b\})$ by connected compact subsets.
 Since $\pi^{-1}(a)$ is discrete, for any connected compact subset $K\subset \overline{Y}\setminus \{b\}$ containing $\pi(z)$, the convergence property implies that $g_n(K)$ has to be contained in $\pi(W)$ for $n$ large enough.
 This implies that $(g_n)$ tends to the constant $x$ in $\hat{Y}\setminus \pi^{-1}(b)$.
 If $b$ is not parabolic, then we are done.